Tgee71/valimised/README.md

 # valimised
-Python to collect and analyze estonian elections data
+Python code to collect and analyze estonian elections data